DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-formatting.md

 ## Cell Tooltip

-Below is an example of using DataTypeProvider to implement a tooltip for table cells.
+Below is an example of using the `DataTypeProvider` to implement a tooltip for table cells:

 .embedded-demo({ "path": "grid-data-types/tooltip", "showThemeSelector": true })